 But, bringing McKee into the picture brought struggle too.
 He opened our eyes to the power of the Major Dramatic Question:

 You see, even though our assignment is focused on that question in relation to your unfolding drama in America, that Major Dramatic Question is disturbing for us in a very personal way, because the train of death is barreling down the tracks…

 If the depth and breadth of conflict in the inner life and the greater world do not move you, let this: death.
 Death is like the freight train in the future, heading towards us, closing the hours, second by second, between now and then.
 If we’re to live with any sense of satisfaction, we must engage life’s forces of antagonism before the train arrives.Robert McKee, Story

-So, someday it will arrive at my station.
+So, because of my ALS disease, someday soon it will arrive at my station.
 And then what?
 What becomes of me?
 How will it all turn out?

 I don’t want to linger on my internal struggles here, for there’s much more to tell you in this strange story.